QuantumChord/Group-C---Toolkit-Game/README.md

 ### Squashed Bugs
 - [ ] Enemies get stuck almost randomly
-- [ ] Shot goes to the left when firing
+- [x] Shot goes to the left when firing
+  - Fixed it by mirroring the animation sprite, a cheap solution